7Block Labs

 A) Price oracle manipulation in lending/AMMs

-• Objective: Prove whether a single‑block manipulation or stale feed can liquidate healthy users or drain reserves.
+• Objective: We want to find out if just one bad block manipulation or an outdated feed can wipe out healthy users or drain reserves.

 • Setup: